Summer Course in NYC

 During the Summr Course, every class level will take part in one or more seminars or activities to further broaden students' awareness of the arts.

-During the final two weeks of Summer Course, Peter Martins will invite promising young choreographers to create new works using a selection of the most advanced summer students as dancers.
+During the final weeks of Summer Course, promising young choreographers will create new works using a selection of the most advanced summer students as dancers.
 The participating students will perform in a studio showing of the resulting ballets for an invited audience, including the performers' parents.